 ISSN 1392-5016 | eISSN 1648-665X

 Focus and scope.
-Acta Paedagogica Vilnensia is a peer-reviewed journal with rigorous academic standards for the selection of publications.
+Acta Paedagogica Vilnensia is a diamond open access peer-reviewed journal with rigorous academic standards for the selection of publications.
 The journal publishes original empirical and theoretical studies and analyses in education that constitute significant contributions to the understanding and/or improvement of educational processes.

 Acta Paedagogica Vilnensia is also open for interdisciplinary debates and publishes papers on contemporary issues, such as pedagogy of difference, gender education, non-formal education, media education, sustainable development, cultural minorities in education, etc. Current education-related issues and problems are explored also from sociological, anthropological, psychological, and other perspectives.